allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 1. In other words, `debounce` is like a secretary that accepts “phone calls”, and waits until there’s `ms` milliseconds of being quiet.
 And only then it transfers the latest call information to “the boss” (calls the actual `f`).
 1. For instance, we had a function `f` and replaced it with `f = debounce(f, 1000)`.
 1. Then if the wrapped function is called at 0ms, 200ms and 500ms, and then there are no calls, then the actual f will be only called once, at 1500ms.
 That is: after the cooldown period of 1000ms from the last call.
-1. …And it will get the arguments of the very last call, other calls are ignored.
+1. ...And it will get the arguments of the very last call, other calls are ignored.
 1. Here’s the code for it (uses the debounce decorator from the Lodash library):
     ```js
     let f = _.debounce(alert, 1000);